Fiserv/exchange/docs/getting-started/getting-started-funding.md

   ]
 }
 ```
-The settlement that will generate from this instruction will be a settlement of $84.50 to the submerchant, and $15.50 to the Aggregator
+The settlement that will generate from this instruction will be a settlement of $84.50 to the sub-merchant, and $15.50 to the Aggregator

 #### Billing

-The billing block is used to call out specific fee amounts to be collected, and can support billing gross fees + Service fees (depending on configuration of the submerchant).
+The billing block is used to call out specific fee amounts to be collected, and can support billing gross fees + Service fees (depending on configuration of the sub-merchant).
 This is primarily used as part of a gross instruction.

 For the billing block:
 <ul>
-  <li> type: CREDIT - Credits the specified amount, debiting from the submerchant (will net out for service fess configured for NET)
+  <li> type: CREDIT - Credits the specified amount, debiting from the sub-merchant (will net out for service fess configured for NET)
   <li> type: DEBIT - Not supported for the Billing block
 </ul>